failingly/Roblox-Chams-Highlight/README.md

 }
 ```
 > [!IMPORTANT]
 > Script is disabled by default.
-You must run chams.enabled = true to turn it on.
+You must run chams.enabled = true to turn it on automatically.

 ## Example use of the Script
 ```lua